makrai/notes/henriques19-triclust-survey-acm.md

 * [The homogeneity, statistical significance and] dissimilarity criteria are essentially defined by the selected merit functions and how they are applied
-* e.g. variance of values in a tricluster is an illustrative merit function,
+* eg variance of values in a tricluster is an illustrative merit function,
 * Merit functions vary according to
   * the way they are applied: to guide greedy iterative searches (Bhar+ 2012), optimize multiple objectives (Liu+ 2008), or learn parametric models